 The lifecycle stages help you respond effectively to potential problems and achieve issue resolution.

-Here are the key stages you need to consider:
+Here are the key issues management lifecycle stages you need to consider:

-Throughout each stage of the lifecycle, always maintain open lines of communication with your team members and ensure that everyone stays informed of the issue’s status.
+Throughout each stage of the issues management lifecycle, always maintain open lines of communication with your team members and ensure that everyone stays informed of the issue’s status.

 Using a systematic approach to issues management, you can foster a culture of continuous improvement and minimize the impact of potential problems on your project outcomes.